 ELVFs have the most verbally aggressive, angry, and internally (sometimes externally) violent 3V besides their solution type FLVE.
 This type has an extremely difficult time figuring out what steps and decisions they must take to create goals for their lives.
 They also disregard any sort of assured or confident seeming advice coming from others that does not take their specific circumstances into consideration.
 Any sort of default or vague advice is swiftly rejected, as the ELVF wants others to genuinely take interest in their life struggles.
 ELVFs can challenge others who assert their power, often feeling a skeptical disgust that they may or may not express, as they feel that volition is an ever-changing part of the human experience, so holding onto power so vehemently seems phony or fraudulent to them.

 ELVFs have a lax approach to physics which makes them one of the most obvious 4F types.
 This type will often ignore their surroundings so long as they feel that their needs are met (and sometimes even this does not activate them).
 They can feel completely unbothered by any clutter, mess, dirty laundry, unpaid bills, or even half-done practical tasks lying around.
-ELVFs tend to only pay attention to the physical world when it aides in their poetic or emotional creations that they are attempting to convey to the world.
-Once the physical can be perceived as something more meaningful or metaphorical to the ELVF, then they take notice.
-The ELVF often desires that others will complete their tasks for them, or at least offer up decisive advice on how to deal with life’s little chores without wasting too much energy.
+ELVFs tend to only pay attention to the physical world when it aids in their poetic or emotional creations that they are attempting to convey to the world.
+However, some ELVFs feel a natural urge to solve their physical issues in order to free up their own time and feel free from worry and anxiety.
+Once the physical can be perceived as something more meaningful or metaphorical to the ELVF, then they take notice immediately.
+The ELVF often desires that others will complete their tasks for them or at least offer up decisive advice on how to deal with life’s little chores without wasting too much energy.